Karkaraly: Ancient Times

 During the late Bronze Age (13th–9th centuries BC), successors of the Andronovo people created the Begazy-dandybai culture.
 In the Kent Mountains, 12 settlements and 10 cemeteries have been uncovered.
 The ancient city of Kent was also uncovered.
 Kent is the biggest settlement from the Bronze Age known in the Republic of Kazakhstan.
 The settlement was 30 hectares large and was home to 1,000 people.
 The town was divided into streets and quarters, including a quarter for metallurgists in which copper and bronze artifacts have been found.
 Most likely the inhabitants of Kent were skilled metallurgists.
 Huge furnaces have been found for the purpose of creating bronze.
 Excavations of Kent have amazed archeologist with an abundance of bronze products and unusual artifacts.
 Researchers now guess the area was inhabited for 200–300 years.
 Kent is believed to have been an important political and economical regional center (ceramics found in Kent prove that the settlement had numerous commercial and political contacts with western Siberia, Central Asia, Xinjiang and Iran).
 It is also believed that the inhabitants of Kent did not have a system of writing.
 The ancient city of Kent is currently located in Karkaraly National Park.

 Archeological sites from the early Iron Age (8th-7th centuries BC to 1st century AD) have also been found throughout the territory of the national park, but these sites have been investigated far less.

 Another famous archeological site, from more recent times, is the mid-17th century Dzungar monastery, in the Kent Mountains.
 The name of the monument is “Kyzyl Kensh Palace", which means "red ore" or "red city".
 According to scientists, the monastery was inhabited for as much as 50 years.
 In the 19th century an ethnographic expedition from Tsarist Russia was conducted in the Kent Mountains.
 During this time period, part of the complex was still standing.
 One two-story building was almost untouched and one could see red paint on some of the inner walls.
 The ceiling was propped up by six wooden columns, carved and covered with gold paint.
 Unfortunately, after this period, the palace was destroyed for logs and stone.
 The ruins are now inside Karkaraly National Park and some efforts have been made to restore the palace.

 Russian Empire

 Present-day Karkaraly began with the construction of a fortress in 1824, which developed into a Cossack settlement by 1827.
 In 1868, Karkaraly was incorporated as a town, and became the capital of a Tsarist district, which formed part of the Semipalatinsk Region.

 Role as a cultural center

 The town was home to the famous Koyandy Fair, which served as a major economic and cultural gathering throughout the Kazakh Steppes, helping Karkaraly attract the attention of many who were interested in Kazakh arts.
-Major cultural figures who visited Karkaraly during the time of the Russian Empire included Abai Kunanbaev, Shoqan Walikhanov, Mikhail Prishvin, Grigory Potanin, Aleksandr Zatayevich, and Mukhtar Auezov.
+Major cultural figures who visited Karkaraly during the time of the Russian Empire included Abai Qunanbaiuly, Shoqan Walikhanov, Mikhail Prishvin, Grigory Potanin, Aleksandr Zatayevich, and Mukhtar Auezov.